Router

 Accessing Parameters

-To access the route parameters the router_params
+To access the route parameters the router_params class field can be used inside components.

 from rxxxt import Router, router_params, Component, event_handler, El, Element, App